Curtin Springs Station is a privately owned cattle station, over one million acres in size.

 It is no wonder that during a Curtin Springs Walk, people start to unwind and enjoy the peace and pace of this remote part of Australia.

-As we come out of the 2 years of the COVID-19 Pandemic and then the uncertainty and impossibility of achieving adequate staffing levels, we have yet to set a program for Curtin Springs Walks program during 2022.
+As we come out of the 2 years of the COVID-19 Pandemic and then the uncertainty and impossibility of achieving adequate staffing levels, we have yet to set a program for Curtin Springs Walks for 2023.